Gega5714/Portfolio/README.md

-# Portfolio
+# Gega Demurishvili's GitHub Portfolio
 Welcome to my GitHub portfolio!
 I am a SkillWill student skilled in Scratch programming and currently learning WordPress.
 I create interactive stories, games, and customize websites.
 Explore my projects to see my journey in web development.

-# Gega Demurishvili's GitHub Portfolio

 ## About Me